dpilz2001/Freyja/Terra-Workflow.md

 ![uploads](images/dataupload.png)

+Note: many files can be uploaded at once using the Terra [data uploader](https://app.terra.bio/#upload).
+For more details, check out this [protocol](https://www.protocols.io/view/uploading-data-files-to-terra-byxjpxkn.html).

 6. Inside of your new workspace, go to the workflows tab and select the workflow you want to run.
 ![workflows](images/workflowoptions.png)